shockturtle/archipelago/README.md

 running!

 ### Setting up the mod
-Archipelago supports patching games through the launcher. use the Open Patch feature and select your patch file.
+Archipelago supports patching games through the launcher.
+Use the "Open Patch" feature on the left side of the archipelago launcher and select your patch file.
 If this is your first time setting it up, you will need to select your copy of Patapon and your PPSSPP installation afterwards.
 This will set up Open Patch to open your Patapon worlds in the future.
 PPSSPP should automatically open and your game roster will have a Patapon game with a special archipelago icon on the bottom left corner